katlass/Machine-Learning/README.md

 - **`Heart Disease Prediction with Sklearn.ipynb`**
   Builds and evaluates models for predicting heart disease using Scikit-learn.
 - **`MNIST 97% Accuracy.ipynb`**
-  Achieves high accuracy on the MNIST dataset with neural networks.
+  Achieves high accuracy on the MNIST dataset with simple KNN.
 - **`Model Precision in Scikit-learn.ipynb`**
   Investigates precision and evaluation metrics in supervised learning.
 - **`Neural Networks in TensorFlow.ipynb`**